What Is a Revocable Beneficiary?

 • A life insurance beneficiary receives the death benefit from a policy, providing financial support after the policyholder's death.

-• Choosing a revocable beneficiary offers flexibility, while an irrevocable beneficiary may be appropriate for specific legal obligations or to prevent unwanted changes.
+• Consider a revocable beneficiary for flexibility and an irrevocable beneficiary for specific legal obligations or preventing unwanted changes.

-• It's important to consider your situation and goals when selecting the type of beneficiary for your life insurance policy.
+• When selecting the type of beneficiary for your life insurance policy, it's important to consider your situation and goals.

 • Seeking advice from a financial representative or legal advisor can help you make an informed decision on the right beneficiary type for you.